Biography

 In 1995, in his quest to continue improving his painting techniques, he took many trips to Jacmel and Port-au-Prince to open his mind and learn more about other artists.
 It was through the books and catalogs of the Alliance Française library in Jacmel that he began to discover the works of Manet, Cézanne, Monet, Daly, Kandinsky, Klee, Pollock, and the names of great Haitian painters such as Hypolite, Tiga, Cédor, and Lazard; these research trips had a profound impact on his artwork.

 A few years later, he incorporated new perspectives and techniques into his paintings.
 He considers abstract painting to be the most expressive way to explore the extraordinary powers of the imagination.
-Laurent has collaborated with several cultural institutions in Haiti, and his paintings have been exhibited in Haiti, France, and other locations.
-In 2019, he received the Heimark Artist Residence Award from Brown University's Center for the Study of Slavery & Justice.
+Laurent has collaborated with several cultural institutions in Haiti, and his paintings have been exhibited in Haiti, USA, France, and others.

 Artist Statement